-Most homeowners spend anywhere from $1,800-$7,100, with an average reported cost of $5,238.
+Most homeowners spend anywhere from $1,800-$7,100 on HVAC systems, with an average reported cost of $5,238.
 At the very most, you can expect to pay $10,000.
 However, there are many factors that aren’t taken into consideration in these national averages.
 Estimating an exact cost for a HVAC system is difficult.
 Prices vary based on the type of system you want to install and the size of your home.
 For example, a 1,000 square foot home, you can expect to pay anywhere from $6,000-$12,000 dollars for the system.
 Central A/C units can cost about $3,000-$5,000 for a home that is 2,000 square feet.
 Central heating normally ranges from $2,500-$7,500.
 If your home requires additional ductwork or ventilation updates, you can expect to pay anywhere from $1,000-$3,000.
 These are all generalized prices that vary based on the individual and home.
+So How Much Does A New AC Unit Cost In AZ?
 Keep reading to learn about the costs of air conditioners and what to expect.

 FACTORS IN THE COST OF A NEW A/C UNIT

 If your HVAC unit is acting up or keeps breaking down, then it may be time to consider installing a new one.
 HVAC (Heating, Ventilation, and Air Conditioning) systems are the foundation for controlling the temperature and air quality for both residential and commercial properties.
 When shopping the market for a new HVAC system, there are a few factors to consider when estimating the total cost.
 The first cost you should consider is the price of the unit.
 There are many different types of units, that range in size and efficiency.
 The more advanced the unit, the more likely you are to pay more.
 You should consult a professional HVAC technician or contractor about what type of system would best meet the needs of your home and your family.
 It’s important to work with a professional, who can properly evaluate your home and give you a comprehensive review.
 Hiring a contractor can help you avoid hidden fees and unexpected updates.
-For example, a contractor may discover that your duct work needs updating or your ventilation system isn’t up to date.
+For example, the cost may differ for an ac unit for a 1000 sq ft home vs an air conditioner for a 2000 square foot house, plus a contractor may also discover that your duct work needs updating, or your ventilation system isn’t up to date.
 This can add to your total costs, in addition to the installation fees from the contactor you are working with.

 Replacing an existing system